uagmap/balabolka/LOGGING.md

 - The log file is **git-ignored**
 - Logs are stored **locally only** on the server
 - Only the admin can view logs via the `/logs` command
-- .wav files are **NOT** stored in logs (only text content)

 ## When Logging Happens

 ✅ **Logged:**
-- User successfully mounts alarm (after clicking "Утвердить")
+- User successfully mounts alarm
 - User disables/removes an existing alarm
+- Unauthorized user tries ot access @require_auth command

 ❌ **Not Logged:**
 - User starts alarm conversation but cancels
-- User generates TTS preview but doesn't mount
+- User generates TTS but doesn't mount
 - Regular commands like /help, /ping, etc.

 This ensures logs only capture **meaningful actions**, not exploratory use.

-## Log Retention

-- Logs are **append-only** and never automatically deleted
-- Manually truncate/archive the log file if it gets too large
-- Consider setting up log rotation

 ## Example Use Cases

 1. **Audit Trail**: See who's been setting phone announcements
 2. **Activity Monitoring**: Track usage patterns
 3. **Troubleshooting**: Debug issues by reviewing recent activities
-4. **Accountability**: Know who changed what and when

 ## Notes